jiaming-robot-learning/men/README.md

-# Modular approach for Embodied Navigation
+# Modular pipeline for Embodied Navigation